HariSekhon/DevOps-Bash-tools/README.md

   - OS / Distro Package Management:
     - `install_packages.sh` - installs package lists from arguments, files or stdin on major linux distros and Mac, detecting the package manager and invoking the right install commands, with `sudo` if not root.
 Works on [RHEL](https://www.redhat.com/en) / [CentOS](https://www.centos.org/) / [Fedora](https://getfedora.org/), [Debian](https://www.debian.org/) / [Ubuntu](https://ubuntu.com/), [Alpine](https://alpinelinux.org/), and [Mac Homebrew](https://brew.sh/).
 Leverages and supports all features of the distro / OS specific install scripts listed below
     - `install_packages_if_absent.sh` - installs package lists if they're not already installed, saving time and minimizing install logs / CI logs, same support list as above
+    - Redhat RHEL / CentOS:
       - `yum_install_packages.sh` / `yum_remove_packages.sh` - installs RPM lists from arguments, files or stdin.
 Handles Yum + Dnf behavioural differences, calls `sudo` if not root, auto-attempts variations of python/python2/python3 package names.
 Avoids yum slowness by checking if rpm is installed before attempting to install it, accepts `NO_FAIL=1` env var to ignore unavailable / changed package names (useful for optional packages or attempts for different package names across RHEL/CentOS/Fedora versions)
-    - `yum_install_if_absent.sh` - installs RPMs only if not already installed and not a metapackage provided by other packages (eg. `vim` metapackage provided by `vim-enhanced`), saving time and minimizing install logs / CI logs, plus all the features of `yum_install_packages.sh` above
+      - `yum_install_packages_if_absent.sh` - installs RPMs only if not already installed and not a metapackage provided by other packages (eg. `vim` metapackage provided by `vim-enhanced`), saving time and minimizing install logs / CI logs, plus all the features of `yum_install_packages.sh` above
+      - `rpms_filter_installed.sh` / `rpms_filter_not_installed.sh` - pipe filter packages that are / are not installed for easy script piping
+    - Debian / Ubuntu:
       - `apt_install_packages.sh` / `apt_remove_packages.sh` - installs Deb package lists from arguments, files or stdin.
 Auto calls `sudo` if not root, accepts `NO_FAIL=1` env var to ignore unavailable / changed package names (useful for optional packages or attempts for different package names across Debian/Ubuntu distros/versions)
-    - `apt_install_if_absent.sh` - installs Deb packages only if not already installed, saving time and minimizing install logs / CI logs, plus all the features of `apt_install_packages.sh` above
+      - `apt_install_packages_if_absent.sh` - installs Deb packages only if not already installed, saving time and minimizing install logs / CI logs, plus all the features of `apt_install_packages.sh` above
+      - `apt_wait.sh` - blocking wait on concurrent apt locks to avoid failures and continue when available, mimicking yum's waiting behaviour rather than error'ing out
+      - `debs_filter_installed.sh` / `debs_filter_not_installed.sh` - pipe filter packages that are / are not installed for easy script piping
+    - Alpine:
       - `apk_install_packages.sh` / `apk_remove_packages.sh` - installs Alpine apk package lists from arguments, files or stdin.
 Auto calls `sudo` if not root, accepts `NO_FAIL=1` env var to ignore unavailable / changed package names (useful for optional packages or attempts for different package names across Alpine versions)
-    - `apk_install_if_absent.sh` - installs Alpine apk packages only if not already installed, saving time and minimizing install logs / CI logs, plus all the features of `apk_install_packages.sh` above
+      - `apk_install_packages_if_absent.sh` - installs Alpine apk packages only if not already installed, saving time and minimizing install logs / CI logs, plus all the features of `apk_install_packages.sh` above
+      - `apk_filter_installed.sh` / `apk_filter_not_installed.sh` - pipe filter packages that are / are not installed for easy script piping
+    - Mac:
       - `brew_install_packages.sh` / `brew_remove_packages.sh` - installs Mac Hombrew package lists from arguments, files or stdin.
 Accepts `NO_FAIL=1` env var to ignore unavailable / changed package names (useful for optional packages or attempts for different package names across versions)
-    - `brew_install_if_absent.sh` - installs Mac Homebrew packages only if not already installed, saving time and minimizing install logs / CI logs, plus all the features of `brew_install_packages.sh` above
+      - `brew_install_packages_if_absent.sh` - installs Mac Homebrew packages only if not already installed, saving time and minimizing install logs / CI logs, plus all the features of `brew_install_packages.sh` above
+      - `brew_filter_installed.sh` / `brew_filter_not_installed.sh` - pipe filter packages that are / are not installed for easy script piping
 - all builds across all my GitHub repos now `make system-packages` before `make pip` / `make cpan` to shorten how many packages need installing, reducing chances of build failures

 #### Builds, Languages & Linting